There are currently over 1 million international students in the USA.

 Let’s review some key points on planning, developing and submitting your application.

-The U.S. educational system is decentralized and each university – in fact, each program – may decide on application dates, requirements and financial aid.
-Deadlines usually start in November and continue through February or even later for some programs.
+The U.S. educational system is decentralized and each university – in fact, each program – may decide on application dates, requirements, and financial aid.
+Deadlines usually start in November and continue through February or even later in spring for some programs.
 Admissions arrive on a rolling basis or until the spring.
+Also, some graduate programs allow you to start in the Fall or Spring semester, which may mean more application calendar flexibility for you.

 The Application Package